obsproject/obs-studio/BUILD-CUSTOM-OBS.md

 does not guarantee both outputs succeed: existing OBS output errors still apply.
 If streaming is active, the button starts recording without stopping streaming.

-Validation: source whitespace, UI XML, localization references, and patch application were checked.
-A full OBS build and live output tests have not yet been performed in the development environment.
+Validation: source checks and launcher regression tests passed.
+The installer definition compiled with Inno Setup 6.7.3 using an isolated test payload.
+That fixture is not a distributable OBS build.
+A full OBS build, clean-PC installation, upgrade/uninstall and live output tests remain outstanding.